Main ContentCommon Chinese Language Interface

 Under the Digital 21 Strategy for IT Development, the Government has developed an open and common Chinese language interface for the Hong Kong Special Administrative Region.
 The objective is to address the above problems so as to achieve more accurate electronic communication conducted in Chinese.
 A pivotal element of the open and common Chinese language interface is the adoption of the ISO/IEC 10646 coding standard, which is an international standard developed by the International Organization for Standardization (ISO) for the handling of characters in electronic data storage and exchange.
 The ISO/IEC 10646 standard embraces characters used in major languages in the world including traditional and simplified Chinese characters.
 The Government is actively participating in the development of the ISO/IEC 10646 standard.

 To facilitate the establishment of the common Chinese language interface, the Chinese Language Interface Advisory Committee (CLIAC) was set up in May 1999 by the then Information Technology Services Department.
 Members of the CLIAC come from various sectors including the academia, language and linguistics associations, the publishing industry and the information technology industry.
 The CLIAC provides professional advice to the Government on the establishment and promotion of the common Chinese language interface in Hong Kong.
-In the past years, the CLIAC has achieved the following:
+The CLIAC has achieved the following:

-- development and publication of the Hong Kong Supplementary Character Set (HKSCS);
+- development of the Hong Kong Chinese Variant Standard;

-- development and publication of the procedure and criteria for inclusion of characters in the HKSCS;
+- development and publication of procedures and principles for inclusion of new characters in the HKSCS;

 (Note: The latest version of the HKSCS is Hong Kong Supplementary Character Set - 2008 published in December 2009.)

 Please access the other parts of this web site for detailed information on the common Chinese language interface.